-Over the years, numerous interventions have been attempted to further improve muscular endurance.
-They range the gamut from connecting electrodes to your brain to altering your dietary habits.
-Some methods have been shown to work, while others have not.
+Over the years, numerous interventions have been attempted to further improve muscular endurance and they range the gamut.
+From connecting electrodes to your brain to altering your dietary habits, some methods have been shown to work, while others have not.

 Mild, static stretching has been shown to have no effect on muscle endurance.
 In fact, stretching the muscle against contraction -- something called proprioceptive neuromuscular facilitation (PNF) -- has been shown to have a negative effect on muscular endurance.
 (2)(3)

 This negative effect of PNF on muscle endurance may be due to the intensity and duration of the stretch.

 So if static stretching has no effect and PNF has a negative effect, should stretching be performed?
 Exercise scientists are a little divided in their opinions.
 Some studies have shown benefits for injury prevention, and some have not.
 Part of the reason for this may be due to the individual sport.

 Certain sports require a lot of bouncing and jumping (soccer, football, hockey) and seem to benefit from stretching.
 In other sports such as cycling and swimming, where the stretch-shortening cycles of the muscle are not significant, there does not seem to be a benefit.
 (4)

 Altitude training has become very popular as a means of improving exercise performance at sea level or to help athletes better compete at higher altitudes.